Withholding Taxes: North Dakota

 Paid With Regular Wages

-If a supplemental wage payment, such as a bonus, is made to an employee at the same time as regular wages, the employer is required to treat the sum of the payments as a single payment and compute withholding on the total, either as a percentage of wages or by using the withholding tables.
-(Note: The percentage of federal withholding method was eliminated effective January 1, 2014.)
+If a supplemental wage payment, such as a bonus, is paid to an employee at the same time as regular wages, the employer is required to treat the sum of the payments as a single payment and compute withholding on the total, either as a percentage of wages or by using the withholding tables.
+(Note: The percentage of federal withholding method was eliminated, effective January 1, 2014.)

-If a supplemental wage payment is made separately from regular wages, or if it is combined with regular wages but separately identified, the employer must determine withholding in the following manner:
+If supplemental wages are paid separately from regular wages, or if combined with regular wages but separately identified, the employer must determine withholding in the following manner:

-If North Dakota income tax was withheld from the regular wages, the amount of North Dakota income tax to withhold from the supplemental wages must be calculated using either one of the following methods:
+- If North Dakota income tax was withheld from the regular wages, the amount of income tax to withhold from the supplemental wages must be calculated using either one of the following methods:

-- Add the supplemental wages to the regular wages for the most recent payroll period, then calculate a tentative withholding amount on this total using any of the regular allowed methods, then from the tentative amount subtract the amount of North Dakota income tax already withheld from the regular wages; withhold the result from the supplemental wages.
+- Add the supplemental wages to the regular wages for the most recent payroll period, calculate a tentative withholding amount on the total using any of the regular allowed methods, subtract from the tentaive amount the amount of North Dakota income tax already withheld from the regular wages and withhold the result from the supplemental wages.

 Office of State Commissioner, Booklet 2012 Income Tax Withholding Rates and Instructions.